apryamostanov/Black-Box/README.md

 - Working with hardware (I2C, Robotics, GPIO, drones, etc)
 - Troubleshooting on environments with limited access
 - Perfomance issues investigations
+- Forensics and legal case study in software

 Features:
+- Multithreaded by nature, designed to be used in Web applications
 - Does not accept free text from programmers
 - Forces straightforward yet mindful coding of tracing in applications
 - Automated usage via annotations and easy syntax